MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 # Send a survey by using the built-in email composer

 Dynamics 365 Customer Voice provides an easy way to send your survey to multiple people through email.
 By using the built-in email composer, you can send customized email invitations to your recipients and track their status.

+> [!NOTE]
+>  In US Government Community Cloud, emails are sent from logged-in user's account.

 **To send a survey by using email**